arielf/cuts/README.md

-`cuts` is designed to give you the power you need in almost all cases, while always being able to stay on the command line and keeping the human inteface _as simple and minimalist as possible_
+`cuts` is designed to give you the power you need in almost all cases, while always being able to stay on the command line and keeping the human interface _as simple and minimalist as possible_

 Arguments can be file-names, or column-numbers (negative offsets from the end are supported too) or a combo of the two `file:colno`